Ex-NFL player Sergio Brown arrested in Southern California in connection to mother's slaying – KION546

 Authorities in Illinois have until Nov.
 13 to retrieve Brown, Walker said.

+Walker said an attorney from the San Diego County Public Defender’s office represented Brown at the hearing.
+The AP was unable to reach anyone Wednesday afternoon at the public defender’s office for comment.

-It was unclear the exact charges against Brown, however a warrant for his arrest cited first-degree murder, according to a news release from Maywood, Illinois police.
+It was unclear what the exact charges are against Brown, but a warrant for his arrest cited first-degree murder, according to a news release from Maywood, Illinois police.
 The police department did not immediately return a call and email from the AP to verify the charge.

 Maywood police announced Wednesday that Brown was arrested after he attempted to reenter the United States from Mexico, WMAQ-TV reported.